Ebazhanov/linkedin-skill-assessments-quizzes/python/python-quiz.md

     return a + b
 ```

-**Explanation:** Use `"""` to start and end the docstring and use `>>>` to represent the output.
+**Explanation:** Use `"""` to start and end the docstring and use `>>>` to represent the input.
 If you write this correctly you can also run the doctest using the build-in doctest module

 #### Q37.
 Suppose a Game class inherits from two parent classes: BoardGame and LogicGame.
 Which statement is true about the methods of an object instantiated from the Game class?